ParimalSAgarkhed/appscan-gradle-plugin/README.md

 # Tasks:

 - appscan-prepare:
 	Generates an IRX file for all Java and WAR projects in the build.
-The IRX file will be generated in the root project's "build" directory by default.
+By default, the task generates the IRX file in the root project's "build" directory.

 - appscan-analyze:
-  Generates an IRX file for all jar, war, and ear projects in the build and submits it to the HCL AppScan on Cloud service or AppScan 360° for analysis.
-This task requires an API key, secret, and application ID.
-Additional parameter serviceUrl is needed for AppScan 360°.
-The IRX file will be generated in the root project's "target" directory by default.
+  Generates an IRX file and submits it to the AppScan on Cloud service or AppScan 360° for analysis.
+This task requires an API key, secret, and application ID. (serviceUrl is an additional parameter needed for AppScan 360°.)

 # Configurable Options: